scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 Conclusions and Future Work
 ---------------------------

-Over the course of this work, we have achieved our goal of speeding up the DESI spectral extraction code on NERSC Cori Haswell and KNL processors.
-Our strategy was as follows: we employed profiling tools, starting with the most simple tools and progressing as necessary to more complex tools, to get an idea of which kernels are most expensive and what types of structural changes could help improve runtime and flexibility.
+Over the course of this work, we have achieved our goal of speeding up the throughput of the DESI spectral extraction code on NERSC Cori Haswell and KNL processors by a factor of 5-7x.
+Our strategy was as follows: we employed profiling tools, starting with the most simple tools (cProfile + gprof2dot) and progressing as necessary to more complex tools (line_profiler and Tau), to get an idea of which kernels are most expensive and what types of structural changes could help improve runtime and flexibility.
 We used Numba to JIT compile several expensive functions.
 This was a relatively quick way to obtain some speedup without changing many lines of code.
 We also made larger structural changes to avoid calling expensive functions and also to increase the flexibility and efficiency of the parallelism.
 In general these larger structural changes were more complex to implement, as well as more time consuming, but also resulted in the biggest payoff in terms of speedup.
 We considered changing the parallelism strategy from MPI to Dask, but ultimately found that changing an existing code is non-trivial due to the fundamentally different strategies of dividing the workload, and decided to continue using MPI.
-Finally, we are now investigating how the DESI code could run effectively on GPUs since the next NERSC system will include a large CPU and GPU partition.
-Exploratory studies on how the DESI code can be optimized for this new architecture are being performed now and will continue as future work.
+Finally, we are now investigating how the DESI code could run effectively on GPUs by since the next NERSC system Perlmutter will include a large CPU and GPU partition.
+Exploratory studies for how the DESI code can be optimized are being performed using scipy.linalg.eigh and cupy.linlg.eigh as a test case now and will continue as future work.

 Acknowledgments
 ---------------

 The authors thank their partners at Intel, the Intel Python Team, Intel tools developers, performance engineers, and their management.
-This work used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S.
-Department of Energy under Contract No. DE-AC02-05CH11231.
-Additionally, this research is supported by the Director, Office of Science, Office of High Energy Physics of the U.S. Department of Energy under Contract No.  DE–AC02–05CH1123, and by the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility under the same contract; additional support for DESI is provided by the U.S. National Science Foundation, Division of Astronomical Sciences under Contract No.  AST-0950945 to the National Optical Astronomy Observatory; the Science and Technologies Facilities Council of the United Kingdom; the Gordon and Betty Moore Foundation; the Heising-Simons Foundation;
+The authors also would like to thank the Tau Performance System team at the University of Oregon for their help in building Tau for our application.
+This work used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S.  Department of Energy under Contract No. DE-AC02-05CH11231.
+Additionally, this research is supported by the Director, Office of Science, Office of High Energy Physics of the U.S.  Department of Energy under Contract No.  DE–AC02–05CH1123, and by the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility under the same contract; additional support for DESI is provided by the U.S. National Science Foundation, Division of Astronomical Sciences under Contract No.  AST-0950945 to the National Optical Astronomy Observatory;
-the National Council of Science and Technology of Mexico, and by the DESI Member Institutions.
+the Science and Technologies Facilities Council of the United Kingdom; the Gordon and Betty Moore Foundation; the Heising-Simons Foundation; the National Council of Science and Technology of Mexico, and by the DESI Member Institutions.
 The authors are honored to be permitted to conduct astronomical research on Iolkam Du’ag (Kitt Peak), a mountain with particular significance to the Tohono O’odham Nation.